-1. 0 th Review : The idea/concept which forms the basis for the project shall be presented to the guide, concerned i charge and classmates and shall get the approval for continuation.
+1. O th Review : project shall be presented to the guide, concerned in charge and classmates and shall get the approval for at continuation.
 2. 1 st Review : The analysis and design carried out.
 3. 2 nd Review : The implementation and the testing done.
-4. 3 rd Review : Ov Over all Presentation of the work carried out and the results found out for the valuation under the internal assessment.
+4. 3 rd Review : Over all Presentation of the work carried out and the results found out for the valuation under the internal assessment.